The view of port with ferries in the dunset colours

 Trieste in Croatian is called Trst; hence you can see this name on schedules.

-Venice to Croatia One Day Trips
+One Day Trips

 I’m not really a fan of one-day visits to places that need a longer stay.
-Venice and Istria are such places, it’s just not enough time to see them all well in 1 day.
+Venice and Istria are such places; it’s just not enough time to see them all well in 1 day.
 Not to mention, one-day trips are usually very tiring.
-But if your time is limited and you want to get a grasp and see most important monuments, go for it.
+But if your time is limited and you want to get a grasp and see the most important monuments, go for it.

 Obviously, there are many companies that organise such trips for 1 day.
 You have transportation, a bit of visiting, and free time.
 Crnja Tours or Venezia Lines (trip by ferry) are among them.
-Day trip ticket can be booked at their websites.
+Day trip tickets can be booked at their websites.

 Hopefully, this article has helped you organise your journey between Venice and Croatia.
+The idea of connecting two such amazing destinations sounds like a dreamy holiday!

 For more Croatia Travel Tips, check out this article.